symlynX/secure-email/README.md

 <a name="key-management"></a>Key Management
 -----------------------------------------------------------

 All the projects in this report use public-key encryption to allow a user to send a confidential message to the intended recipient, and for the recipient to verify the authorship of the message.
 Unfortunately, in traditional approaches to email, public-key encryption is notoriously difficult to use properly, even for advanced users.
 The very concepts are confusing for most users: public key versus private key, key signing, key revocation, signing keys versus encryption keys, bit length, and so on.
-Newer systems hide this complexity from the user, at the cost of being incompatible to the old methods.
+Newer systems hide this complexity from the user, at the cost of being incompatible to the old methods, but since most of humanity doesn't know a single person who uses encrypted email, that is hardly a criterion.

 Traditionally, public key cryptography for email has relied on either the X.509 Certificate Authority (CA) system or a decentralized "Web of Trust" (WoT) for key validation (authenticating that a particular person owns a particular key).
 Recently, both schemes have come under intense criticism.
 Repeated security lapses at many of the Certificate Authorities have revealed serious flaws in the CA system.
 On the other hand, in an age where we better understand the power of social network analysis and the sensitivity of the social graph, the exposure of metadata by a publicly available "Web of Trust" is no longer acceptable from a security standpoint.
 Such information must only be available to the people involved, which puts limitations to the acceptable depth of the view of the social graph.